hashicorp/terraform-provider-google/website/docs/r/migration_center_preference_set.html.markdown

 * `license_type` -
   (Optional)
   License type to consider when calculating costs for virtual machine insights and recommendations.
 If unspecified, costs are calculated based on the default licensing plan.
-   Possible values:
+Possible values: `LICENSE_TYPE_UNSPECIFIED`, `LICENSE_TYPE_DEFAULT`, `LICENSE_TYPE_BRING_YOUR_OWN_LICENSE`
-   LICENSE_TYPE_UNSPECIFIED
-  LICENSE_TYPE_DEFAULT
-  LICENSE_TYPE_BRING_YOUR_OWN_LICENSE

 <a name="nested_machine_preferences"></a>The `machine_preferences` block supports: